 String uid;

-The following variables will be used to save the nodes to where we’ll send the sensor readings.
+Create variables to save the database path and specific database nodes.
 We’ll update these variables later in the code when we get the user UID.

 // Variables to save database paths